 We’ll also leave your black box and red box for any excess materials.

-As this is a new system, we have provision for one trolley per household.
-If you regularly produce excess volumes of recyclate, get in touch and we’ll work with you to find a solution.
+Our standard provision is one trolley per household.
+However, if you regularly produce excess volumes of recyclate, get in touch and we’ll work with you to find a solution.

-Yes, if we already help you with your wheeled bins and boxes, this service will automatically transfer to the recycling trolley.
+Yes, if we help you with your wheeled bins, we will also provide this service to your recycling trolley and food waste collection.

-We plan to deliver recycling trolleys to all households, except those flats with communal collection containers.
-However, please get in touch and we’ll work with you to find a solution.
+Recycling trolleys are issued to all households as standard.
+However, please get in touch and we’ll work with you to find a solution if space is tight.

 Yes, you can.
-Simply place textiles, secured in a tied bag on top of your recycling trolley, or in your red or black box, which will be left with you, and the collection crew will uplift.
+Simply place textiles, secured in a tied bag on top of your recycling trolley, or in your red or black box, and the collection crew will uplift.

 Household batteries should be secured in a bag and either be placed on top of the recycling trolley for collection, or the bag can be loosely tied to the recycling trolley handle.